MiscellaneousStuff/tlol/README.md

 [Google Drive Link](https://drive.google.com/file/d/1wcOPYvQ3j3vnoA3TN_fk_n5LI6CJ_GU3/view?usp=sharing)

-#### 1k-MFLongevity Dataset
+#### MFLongevity Datasets

-This database contains 987 early game replays (first 5 minutes of each game) with every single game object within the game recorded 4 times a second (4 observations a second).
+These database contains 987 and 728 games respectively, early game replays (first 5 minutes of each game) with every single game object within the game recorded 4 times a second (4 observations a second).
 Just as above, actions can be inferred by checking object names and net_ids (Network ID, Riot uses this to uniquely identify